-You can auto-fill the synopsis in Scrivener for Mac.
+You can auto-fill the synopsis in Scrivener V3 for Mac or Windows.
 You can very easily do that without manually typing in the entire text of the synopsis.
 Here’s how to do that.

 What is the synopsis?